tim-roberts1/tva/website/docs/development/discover-more/roadmap.md

 ## Methodology

-The PD codebase (TVA) is community driven - issues that resonate most with the community get the most attention.
+The Pando codebase is community driven - issues that resonate most with the community get the most attention.
 Please **upvote** (:thumbsup:) on Github the issues you are most interested in.

 ## Priorities

 Here are the top priorities:

-- **Official Release.**. :rocket: 2022 will be a big year for us and our goal is to get this library out and ready for all of our users (web and mobile) to set a new standard in tools that are available to developers.
+- **Official Release.**. :rocket: 2023 will be a big year for us and our goal is to get this library out and ready for all of our users (web and mobile) to set a new standard in tools that are available to developers.
 - **Design.** :lipstick: The Pluralsight brand is ever evolving and we will be the most up to date developer resource for it.
 - **Better documentation.** :books: There is no perfect documentation and we will strive to continue to get to that standard with each release and community contribution.
 - **Performance.** :racing_car: With every decision we make, we must stay extremely lightweight and performant.
 This is will always be our priority to you.